raphaelstevens/raphaelstevens/README.md

 Hi :wave:

-This is the repo for my [personal website](https://babar.netlify.app) - a static site needing minimal server-side resources.
-It was built using the [Hugo](https://gohugo.io) static site generator and the [Hello Friend NG](https://github.com/rhazdon/hugo-theme-hello-friend-ng) theme under an [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) open source license.
-The source code is hosted on [GitHub](https://github.com) and the live site is deployed on [Netlify](https://netlify.com).
+This repo contains the source code for my [personal page](https://raphaelstevens.netlify.app).
+I built it as a static website using [Hugo](https://gohugo.io) open-source generator along with the [Hello Friend NG](https://github.com/rhazdon/hugo-theme-hello-friend-ng) theme.
+It is licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).

+The static pre-rendered nature means minimal server-side processing is required, resulting in faster page loads and lower energy consumption 🌍 compared to dynamic sites.
+Source files are hosted & version controlled on [GitHub](https://github.com), and automatically built & deployed on [Netlify](https://www.netlify.com) infrastructure.